A Look at Interior Design Trends

 - Behr – Blank Canvas, this creamy white is the only neutral colour predicted for 2023 and will most likely be used alongside the brighter tones.

-At Lida Homes, our services don’t stop at the bare bones of your new home or renovation.
+At LIDA Construction, our services don’t stop at the bare bones of your new home or renovation.
 Our team includes interior design experts who can advise which interior design trends for 2023 will suit your home.

-If you’re thinking of an on-trend renovation, contact LIDA homes today.
+If you’re thinking of an on-trend renovation, contact LIDA Construction today.